nehasahu486/Heatmaps/README.md

 # Heatmaps
 Draw heatmaps from expression data

-The simplest script I wrote to create heatmaps for my RNA-Seq data
+The simplest script to create heatmaps for my RNA-Seq data